FalcoSuessgott/golang-cli-template/README.md

   golang-cli-template [command]

 Available Commands:
-  example     example subcommand which adds or multiplies two given integers help        Help about any command version     Displays d4sva binary version
+  completion  Generate the autocompletion script for the specified shell example     example subcommand which adds or multiplies two given integers help        Help about any command version     golang-cli-template version

 Flags:
   -h, --help   help for golang-cli-template